Jaden2924/Directions-In-Markdown/README.md

 ![BasketBall Outside](https://github.com/Jaden2924/Directions-In-Markdown/blob/main/Images/Bball%20outside.jpg)

 ## B.E.E.F.
-> Beef is an acronym to help you get started and remember how to shoot effectively
+> Beef is an acronym to help you get started and remember how to shoot effectively.
+(Balance, Elbow, Eyes, Follow Through)

 -Balance
 : People often worry about not reaching the basket but with proper balance and techniques, it's less than effortless.
 Your body should be facing the basket with your feet shoulder-length apart.
 When shooting bend your knees and jump releasing the ball at the top of your jump.